Learning through atypical "phase transitions" in overparameterized neural networks: Numerical experiments

 First, the ReLU activation function that is commonly used in deep learning models has the property that $\mathrm{ReLU}\left(a x\right) = a\ \mathrm{ReLU}\left(x\right)$, which implies that if we scale all the input weights of a hidden unit by a factor $a^{-1}$ and all its output weights by a factor $a$ the network's output will be unaffected.
 By setting the factor $a$ to the norm of the input weights, one can normalize a hidden unit by simply "pushing up" its norm to the next layer.
 Furthermore, when a network is used for classification tasks, the output label is determined by an $\mathrm{argmax}$ operation, which is invariant to scaling.
 Thus, normalizing the last layer too is possible without affecting the classification properties of the network.
 In the full configuration space, each neural network has infinitely many parameter representations, and the error rate landscape has some trivially null directions.
 This issue can be avoided by normalization, which can be performed simply by starting from the first layer and moving up, as described above.

 There is also a second, discrete symmetry, since networks are invariant to permutations of the units inside any hidden layer.
 If we failed to take into account this, we could measure a non-zero distance between networks which are just permuted versions of each other and thus functionally equivalent.
 One natural way to break this symmetry is to normalize and align the networks before comparing their weights.
 In our tests, we adopted again a sequential approach for aligning two given networks.
-Starting from the first hidden layer, we find the permutation of the second networks' units that minimizes the distance between the weights of the two networks for that layer, apply it, and proceed to the following layer.
+Starting from the first hidden layer, we find the permutation of the second networks' units that minimizes the distance between the weights of the two networks for that layer\footnote{This can be accomplished by a matching algorithm, which is $O(H^3)$ if $H$ is the number of hidden units of the layer.
+In practical terms, it is typically much quicker than the training.}, apply it, and proceed to the following layer.

 In the following paragraphs, we present experiments on deep architectures that have both these symmetries.
 We use standard techniques to train them, and thus do not explicitly keep the norms and permutations under control.
 We do however normalize and align them when we compare two solutions, either to compare their error rates or to measure their distance.